kaoc/kaoc.github.io/_posts/2017-07-22-Summer-Picnic.md

   - "/img/big-imgs/bigimg3.jpg" : ""
 ---
 An afternoon of delicious food and entertaining games for adults and kids alike!
-Stay tuned for more details!
+Please check flyer below & stay tuned for more details!

 ![poster of Picnic 2017](/img/summer-picnic-2017.jpg)